Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Protease Inhibitors (PIs)

-Nelfinavir is a protease inhibitor (PI) approved for use in combination with 2 nucleoside reverse transcriptase inhibitors in children aged >2 years.
-Nelfinavir is not recommended for treatment of children aged <2 years (see the Perinatal Guidelines).
+Nelfinavir is a protease inhibitor (PI) approved for use in combination with 2 nucleoside reverse transcriptase inhibitors in children 2 to 13 years of age.
+Nelfinavir is not recommended for treatment of children aged <2 years.

 Efficacy in Pediatric Clinical Trials

-Nelfinavir in combination with other antiretroviral drugs has been extensively studied in HIV-infected children.1-8 In randomized trials of children aged 2 to 13 years receiving nelfinavir as part of triple combination antiretroviral therapy (cART), the proportion of patients with HIV RNA <400 copies/mL through 48 weeks of therapy has been quite variable, ranging from 26% to 69%.
-In clinical studies, virologic and immunologic response to nelfinavir-based therapy has varied according to the patient’s age or prior history of ART, the number of drugs included in the combination regimen, and dose of nelfinavir used.
+Nelfinavir in combination with other antiretroviral drugs has been extensively studied in children with HIV infection.1-8 In randomized trials of children aged 2 to 13 years receiving nelfinavir as part of triple antiretroviral therapy (ART), the proportion of patients with HIV RNA <400 copies/mL through 48 weeks of therapy has been quite variable, ranging from 26% to 69%.
+The antiviral response to nelfinavir is significantly less in children younger than age 2 years than in older children.6,8,9 In clinical studies, virologic and immunologic response to nelfinavir-based therapy has varied according to the patient’s age or prior history of ART, the number of drugs included in the combination regimen, and dose of nelfinavir used.

 Pharmacokinetics: Exposure-Response Relationships

 The relatively poor ability of nelfinavir to control plasma viremia in infants and children in clinical trials may be related to lower potency compared with other PIs or non-nucleoside reverse transcriptase inhibitors, as well as highly variable drug exposure, metabolism, and poor patient acceptance of available formulations.10-12